 I throughly enjoyed the dragon boat we went on, even though the river cruise itself wasn’t that exciting.
-We went on a multitude of different boats but this one had to be the weirdest, they were selling beers and coke and water out of a cool box to us, we sat on plastic chairs that you could just pick up and move and they were also trying to sell us clothes.
+We went on a multitude of different boats but this one had to be the weirdest, they were selling beers and coke and water out of a cool box to us.
+And we sat on plastic chairs that you could just pick up and move and they were also trying to sell us clothes.
 Bizarre.

 Next it was time for our third and final overnight train.
 Woo… Our guide organised take away to be brought to the station so that we could eat it for dinner as we were leaving at 4pm.
 The pizzas we got as we thought it was the best option for eating cold on the train were tiny!
 And the train was delayed by an hour, which I was sad about because I needed to pee and the station only had squat toilets.
-I had to brave it and there were dead cockroaches in there and it was definitely not a trip highlight…
+I had to brave it and there were dead cockroaches in there.
+It was definitely not a trip highlight…

 The train showed up and mercifully it was more like the first train than the second, which had been very old and really not great.
 We played some card games, including wizard which is a firm favourite of mine and was excited to meet others who knew how to play!
 By the third train sleeping wasn’t as hard although it still really wasn’t great, but that was it, no more trains!
 We had made it to the final city of our trip, Hanoi.